pckerneis/ByteTone/README.md

 # ByteTone

-A tiny VST that evaluate bytebeat expressions and map them to MIDI notes.
+A tiny audio plugin that evaluates bytebeat expressions and map the result to MIDI notes.